enteresanlikk/express-dynamic-router-creator/README.md

             url:'home',
             controller:'IndexController',
             action:'Index',
-            middleware:'TestMid1' // or ['TestMid1','TestMid2',...] -> The middleware(s) will affect the route.
+            middleware:'TestMid1' // or ['TestMid1','TestMid2',...] -> The middleware(s) will affect the route. - Optional
         }
     ];